DBeath/feedsearch/README.rst

 Search will always return a list of *FeedInfo* objects, each of which will always have a *url* property.
-Feeds are sorted by the *score* value from highest to lowest, with a higher score theoretically indicating a more relevant feed, but whatever you do don't take this seriously.
+Feeds are sorted by the *score* value from highest to lowest, with a higher score theoretically indicating a more relevant feed compared to the original URL provided.

-If you only want the raw urls, then simply use a list comprehension on the result:
+If you only want the raw urls, then use a list comprehension on the result, or set the *as_urls* parameter to *True*:

 .. code-block:: python